I’ve been thinking about the Halloween Hides 2012 event (formally, Halloween Hides & Creepy Caches (Reincarnated) Mega Event) for much of the year.

 And then a quick walk out across the lakes to grab the WhereIGo with BingBongLong, who we bumped into in the car park.

 And back to the cafe for a sit down – legs hurting somewhat.

-When we walked past the bird hide again it seems the cache was no longer there, or at least, Emma couldn’t find it.
+When we walked past the bird hide again it seems the cache was no longer there.
+Or at least, Emma couldn’t find it.
 Busy day, maybe someone put it back in the wrong place.
 And then back to the car.
 In total I walked 15.7 miles during the day, which is a long way, I can tell you.
-You can see the route here.
+You can see the route at here.
 Don’t ask me to walk round again.
 I ache.

 But that left us with a bit of a problem.
 No misses all day, which is good, however a rather disappointing total of 59.
 That’s a big blouse of a number, that is.
 59 just makes you want to say “why not one more then ?”
 59 finds in a day is for rank amateurs.
-“Why not do one more then?”
+“So, why not do one more then?”